 Almost a quarter (24%) of candidates would expect to be hired within just two weeks after applying for a role, according to the latest research from Totaljobs.

-Managing candidate expectations proves to be paramount in the modern-day recruitment world.
-Employers are becoming more aware of the potential damage that can be done to a brand, as a result of a recruitment process that isn’t up to scratch in the candidate’s eyes.
+The need to manage candidate expectations has grown significantly in recent years.
+Increasingly, employers are becoming aware of the potential damage that can be done to a brand, as a result of a recruitment process that isn’t up to scratch in the candidate’s eyes.

 Recruiters are battling not just to ensure they avoid inefficient hiring processes that result in missing out on the perfect candidate, but also with the pressure of making sure their brand image isn’t chipped away at because of a poor candidate experience.
 If a candidate considers the recruitment process as lengthy or unorganised, 56% would be left with an overall negative image of the company and 44% would share this experience with their peers.